 As a part of the investigation, it was noted that the actions of the nursing staff at Kahl Home for the Aged and Infirmed failed to follow their own 05/01/2016 Abuse Policy that provides guidance to the staff that includes:

 “When an incident of suspected abuse is witnessed, the staff witnessing the abuse immediately report the incident to their supervisor.
 The supervisor will immediately begin the investigative process.”

 The investigator noted that “the abuse policy failed to direct the staff on protecting the resident during the investigation.”

 Davenport Illinois Nursing Home Abuse Lawyers

-If your loved one has been victimized by abuse, neglect or mistreatment while residing in any nursing facility including Kahl Home for the Aged and Infirmed, Rosenfeld Injury Lawyers can help.
+If your loved one has been victimized by abuse, neglect or mistreatment while residing in any nursing facility including Kahl Home for the Aged and Infirmed, Rosenfeld Injury Lawyers LLC can help.
 Our Davenport nursing home abuse lawyers can ensure your family receives the financial recompense they deserve for your loved one’s harm.

 Contact our Scott County elder abuse law firm at (888) 424-5757 today for your free, no obligation consultation.
 No upfront fees or retainers are required.